 Duplicate Certificate of Title Request

 You may request a duplicate Certificate of Title (title) if your original title has been lost, destroyed, altered, or mutilated.
 You may also request a duplicate title if the lien on the vehicle has been paid-off, or if the title has been assigned to the wrong owner(s).
-Finally, if you are returning to Maryland from another jurisdiction, you will be issued a duplicate title if your vehicle had been previously titled in Maryland.
+Finally, if you are returning to Maryland from another jurisdiction, you may be issued a duplicate title if your vehicle had been previously titled in Maryland in the same name(s) as the out of state title.

 What should I do if my title contains incorrect information?